ecabrerar/webapp-base/README.md

 webapp-base
 ====================

-This is a simple, skeleton application for php developers.
+This is a simple skeleton application for php developers.
 This application is meant to be used as a starting point or base application to begin a php project.

 Directories Structure:
 * apps: Application specific code.